ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 id="staking-node-operators">
 Key action items include:

-- Running _both_ a consensus layer (CL) client as well as an execution layer (EL) client.
+- Running _both_ a consensus layer client as well as an execution layer client.
 Third-party endpoints to obtain execution data will be unavailable after The Merge.
-- Authenticating both EL and CL clients with a shared JWT secret so they can securely communicate with one another.
+- Authenticating both execution layer and consensus layer clients with a shared JWT secret so they can securely communicate with one another.

 Not completing the above items will result in your node being seen as "offline" after The Merge until both layers are synced and authenticated.